 I used to think that Cebu was just an ordinary place in the Philippines.
 Yep, beaches, beaches, beaches!
 As a guy living in an archipelago, I’ve been to many of them, and I believed that Cebu was just another place I know.

-It was a shame that my mind worked that way because I have entirely proven myself wrong the week I stayed in Cebu.
+It was a shame that my mind worked that way because I had entirely proven myself wrong the week I stayed in Cebu.
 Ever since we left Cebu, I have never stopped looking forward to another chance to revisit it.

 Our trip to Cebu was just incredibly exhilarating!
 And I wish it was longer, like 2 weeks or 3!
-I will tell you about them, the 7 best things to do in Cebu in this blog post.

 The Reasons Why You Should Visit Cebu